 Graffiti has always been a cultural practice, and it’s very interesting to note how it evolves and changes with each artist.
 Catching a glimpse of O’Donnell’s work is sure to brighten your day -- especially as the cooler weather is fast approaching in many parts of the world.

-635 clicks in 32 w
+Research: 741 clicks in 138 w